In recent months, the Government of Ontario has taken drastic, financial measures to stabilize the healthcare workforce.

-The Personal Support Worker Return of Service (PSW ROS) Initiative provides new PSW graduates with a $5,000 incentive in exchange for a six-month commitment in eligible long-term care or with a home and community care employer.
+The Personal Support Worker Return of Service (PSW ROS) Initiative provides new PSW graduates with a $5,000 incentive in exchange for a six-month commitment in eligible long-term care or with a home and community care environment employer.

 The bonus is provided in two installments, the first $2,000 given after two months and the last $3,000 after completion of the six-month contract period.